MITgcm-contrib/ecco_darwin/regions/downscaling/STEP1.md

 cp ../../darwin3/pkg/diagnostics_vec/DIAGNOSTICS_VEC_SIZE.h .
 ```
 > - Modify the ``DIAGNOSTICS_VEC_SIZE.h`` file as follows:
-    - VEC_points: correspond to ....
+    - VEC_points: correspond to the max number of points that can be stored in a diagnostics_vec mask (the shorter this list, the less time is spent on I/O).
     - nVEC_mask: number of lateral boundary mask used in the ``data.diagnostics_vec`` file (in the example file nVEC_mask=20)
     - nSURF_mask: number of surface boundary mask used in the ``data.diagnostics_vec`` file (in the example file nSURF_mask=1)